• Home

 • Mental health costs: Chronic masking is associated with increased anxiety, depression, and reduced self-esteem.

-4. Co-occurring Diagnoses and Misattribution
+4. Co-occurring Diagnoses and AuDHD

 • Diagnostic overshadowing: When depression, anxiety, or eating disorders are present, ADHD symptoms may be mistakenly attributed to those conditions.